Eating in Italy: 26 Tips for Eating the Italian Way

 If you are looking for some great beach time and seafood head to Sardinia which is where the Italians go for their summer holidays.
 The traditional food of Sicily is a combination of many cultures and flavours inspired by Spanish, Greek, and Arab cuisines.

-Tuscan cuisine, which you can find when you spend 24 hours in Florence is known for its wild game, rabbit and duck a famous dish you must try in Florence is Bistecca Fiorentina.
+Tuscan cuisine, which you can find when you spend time in Florence is known for its wild game, rabbit and duck a famous dish you must try in Florence is Bistecca Fiorentina.

 Venice is another Italian destination that’s been on my bucket list for years.
 With its location on a lagoon and the Adriatic Sea, the range of seafood is outstanding there are many must-try foods in Venice.
 One thing remains the same though the Italians do not eat the same way the rest of the world does.

-There is a pasta museum in Rome called the Museo Nazionale della Paste Alimentari (the National Museum of Pasta).
+There is a pasta museum in Rome that I want to visit called the Museo Nazionale della Paste Alimentari (the National Museum of Pasta).
 Rome’s most common pasta shape is spaghetti.

 - Italian food Phrases

-- How to eat in Italy – tips for eating in Italy
+- How to eat in Italy – tips for dining the courses of a meal

 - Italian Breakfast – Italians don’t eat eggs in the morning